taedryn/mesh-citadel/prompt.md

 * update a room's description
 * update a room's state
 * delete a room (which also deletes messages associated with a room)

+in the case where a user's last-read message has been deleted, it should automatically default to the next message after the one which has been deleted.

 the following rooms must exist, and can't be deleted: